quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #ack-block-format title="ACK Block Section"}

-Each ACK Block acknowledges a contiguous range of packets by indicating the number of packets that acknowledged preceding the largest packet number in that block.
+Each ACK Block acknowledges a contiguous range of packets by indicating the number of acknowledged packets that precede the largest packet number in that block.
 A value of zero indicates that only the largest packet number is acknowledged.
 Larger ACK Block values indicate a larger range, with corresponding lower values for the smallest packet number in the range.
 Thus,